woodenworks/project-kraken/spells/Purify Object.md

 **Components:** V,S,M (explained below, which the spell consumes)
 **Duration:** Instantaneous

 You perform a ritual to rewrite the essence of a magic item, removing a curse effect from the item.
 This spell is fueled by diamonds, which are consumed by the spell.
-Depending on the rarity of the item, the casting time and material components vary, as detailed in the table below:
+Depending on the rarity of the item, the casting time and material components vary, as detailed in the table below.

 | Item Rarity | Casting Time | Material Component                                                                          |
 |-------------|--------------|---------------------------------------------------------------------------------------------|